 9. It is highly applicable in engineering fields such as mechanical engineering, electrical engineering and computer artificial intelligence (AI).

-10. It is applicable in writing logic for the production and research of new mechanical and electrical devices.
+10. It is applicable in writing the logic for the production and research of new mechanical and electrical devices.

 The features of Automata Theory includes the following but not limited to: